 TraQline is a retail tracking survey that queries 150,000 U.S. consumers quarterly about their online and in-store purchasing habits.
 The survey is a product of market research firm The Stevenson Company, the same firm that partners with TWICE each year to compile our annual Top 100 CE Retailer Report along with all of its various other category-specific annual reports.
 The presenters used the TWICE report along with CEA market data in the presentation as well.

 In addition to their five main points, the duo also highlighted some of TraQline’s key findings.

 For instance, the survey found that consumers are spending more on discounters and that their spending in such stores went up 2.6 percent in a year.
 It also found that the majority of electronics/appliance stores and computer specialty stores saw declines over the past year.
 The presenters credited the computer specialty category’s suffering with “losses at CompUSA and with Dell’s weakening brand and changes in distribution.”

-TraQline's survey also collected data from consumers on what kinds of stores they're willing to buy CE products from.
-While big-box stores Best Buy, Target and Wal-Mart held the lead among consumers with a respective 70 percent, 63 percent and 63 percent of shoppers reporting willingness to buy CE products from those stores, Koenig and Voyer also pointed out that non-traditional stores, such as The Home Depot and Bed, Bath and Beyond, as well as Ikea, also ranked significantly with consumers with 59 percent, 41 percent and 30 percent of consumers respectively reporting willingness to shop for CE in those stores.
+The presenters also discussed CEA data collected from consumers on what kinds of stores they’re willing to buy CE products from.
+While big-box stores Best Buy, Target, and Wal-Mart held the lead among consumers a respective 70 percent, 63 percent and 63 percent of shoppers reporting willingness to buy CE products from those stores, Koenig and Voyer also pointed out that non-traditional stores, such as The Home Depot and Bed, Bath and Beyond, as well as Ikea, also ranked significantly with consumers with 59 percent, 41 percent and 30 percent of consumers respectively reporting willingness to shop for CE in those stores.
 The presenters suggested that there is a tremendous amount of untapped market potential for non-traditional retailers.